Hiking, Illinois, Kids, Missouri, St. Louis

 Things to know:

 The Illinois lot is located at 4205 Chain of Rocks Rd, Granite City, IL 62040.
 You will first drive over the canal bridge which is one way with a stoplight before arriving at the Chain of Rocks lot.
-Other than the restroom on the Missouri side, there are no facilities.
+Other than the seasonal portable restrooms on the Missouri side, there are no facilities.

 Old Chain of Rocks Bridge